+All opponents must stand no less than 2 yards/meters from the point at which the throw-in is taken.
 Opponents are prohibited from unfairly distracting, interfering with, or impeding a player who is putting the ball back into play on a throw-in.
 This is a cautionable offense for unsporting behavior.
 This means that an opponent may not jump about or wave his or her arms in a distracting manner or move to block the freedom of movement of the thrower or the direction of the throw.
-Merely standing in front of the thrower, however, providing this position is maintained without movement, is not an offense.
+Merely standing in front of the thrower, providing this position is maintained without movement and is at least 2 yards/meters from the location of the throw-in, is not an offense.